bartificer/programming-by-stealth/docs/pbs87.md

 Iterable objects are very useful for storing ordered data, but there are more things you may wish to iterate over than stored data.
 You may wish to iterate over a series of results from some kind of calculation.
 This is where so-called _generator functions_ come in.

 Generator functions can be used to create so-called _generator objects_, and those generator objects are iterable.
-As well as being iterable, generator objects also have a directly accessible `.next()` function so there is no need for an extra step to get from an iterable to an iterator object (i.e. no equivalent to `myArray.values()`).
+As well as being iterable, generator objects also have a directly accessible `.next()` function.
+There is no need for an extra step to get from an iterable to an iterator object (i.e. no equivalent to `myArray.values()`).
 In effect, a generator object does triple-duty as a generator object, an iterable, and an iterator object.

 In practice, **generator functions are used to create generator objects, and their values are iterated over using `.next()` or `for...of` loops**.